 The Truth about the USVI Stamp Tax

-What Is a Stamp Tax?
+What Is a Stamp Tax for real estate?

 When buying and selling property, there is a category of expenses that is used for recording fees.
 The Office of the Recorder of deeds will require these fees, in order to properly record a deed transfer that occurs in the U.S. Virgin Islands.
 One of these fees is the stamp tax.
 The stamp tax, which can also be called a real estate transfer tax, is a tax that can be imposed by local jurisdictions and states for transferring property between parties.
 This includes commercial, residential, and industrial properties.
 The taxes can range in price from small to large.
 The stamp tax in the U.S. Virgin Islands requires a payment 2% to 3.5%.
 If a property transaction is over $350,000, then it requires a mandatory 2.5% stamp tax.